Common Names: Blueberry

 Description: The blueberry is a low bush with shiny green oval shaped leaves and fruits that develop intermittently along the stems of the plant.

 Botanical facts: The blueberry is native to North America.
-A relative of rhododendron and azalea, blueberry fruit, flowers and foliage are very attractive offering scarlet fall foliage and creamy-white, bell-shaped spring flowers.
-In the late fall after the leaves and fruit have fallen the bare, reddish stems offer a beautiful addition for floral arrangements.
+A relative of rhododendron and azalea.
+Blueberry fruit, flowers and foliage are very attractive offering scarlet fall foliage.
+Spring blooms are creamy-white, and bell-shaped.

 Design notes: These beautiful fruits and foliages are a wonderful addition to late summer and autumn designs.
 They hold well and are easy to work with.